FlaxEngine/FlaxDocs/manual/graphics/lighting/sky-skybox/skybox.md

 ![Skybox](media/skybox.png)

 Using a **Skybox** creates a background for your scene.
 Typical skybox contains skies, clouds, mountains, and other distant scenery.
-Skyboxes use pre rendered cube textures.
+Skyboxes use pre rendered cube textures or panoramic texturs.

 > [!Note]
 > To learn more about importing and using cube textures see related documentation [page here](../../textures/cube-textures.md).